blytkerchan/blytkerchan.github.io/_posts/2015-11-06-interesting-modifications-to-the-lamport-queue.markdown

 This defines the structure of the queue itself.
 The queue is a lock-free single-producer/single-consumer (SPSC) single-in/single-out (SISO) FIFO queue.
 This is where you say "What does that mean?".

 Queues are classified along various categories, according to the guarantees they give you.
-Among various others (some of which I will discuss below), there is the question of "how many threads can push something into the queue at the same time?", rephrased as _single-producer_, or _multi-producer_ because generally, if you can push with two threads at the same time, you can push with three threads at the same time, etc. ((Note that this is not always the case!)).
+Among various others (some of which I will discuss below), there is the question of "how many threads can push something into the queue at the same time?", rephrased as _single-producer_, or _multi-producer_ because generally, if you can push with two threads at the same time, you can push with three threads at the same time, etc.[^2].

+[^2]: Note that this is not always the case!

 Analogously, you can ask "with how many threads can I pop stuff from the queue at the same time?", rephrased as _single-consumer_ or _multi-consumer_.
 With these two questions answered, we now have four classes of queue algorithms: SPSC, MPSC, SPMC and MPMC.
 If you go out looking for queue algorithms, you'll find the SPSC kind is the most ubiquitous.